DC Power Flow

 In these instances, JuliaGrid will raise an error:

-julia> updateGenerator!(system, analysis; label = "Generator 1", status = 0)ERROR: The DC power flow model cannot be reused due to required bus type conversion.
+julia> updateGenerator!(system, analysis; label = "Generator 1", status = 0)ERROR: The power flow model cannot be reused due to required bus type conversion.

 Now, the user must execute the dcPowerFlow function instead of attempting to reuse the DCPowerFlow type: